Sampling

 Event Filtering

-When an event type is filtered, it is completely excluded from collection, no data will be sent to Nightwatch, and the event will not appear in your stream, traces, or usage metrics.
+When an event is filtered, it is completely excluded from collection, no data will be sent to Nightwatch, and the event will not appear in your stream, traces, or usage metrics.

 Set any of the following environment variables in your .env